 03 - Cheating and Plagiarism

-FVL expects all students will honor the principles of honesty and truth as taught in God’s Word.
-This means that all academic work will be done by the student to whom it was assigned without unauthorized aid of any kind.
-All research sources must be cited fully and accurately.
-The school reserves the right to use academic screening companies to check for the authenticity of student work.
-Cheating may result in suspension or removal from cocurricular activities including, but not limited to, National Honor Society.
+Fox Valley Lutheran High School expects all students to uphold the principles of honesty and truth as taught in God’s Word.
+Academic work must be completed by the student to whom it is assigned, without unauthorized assistance.
+All sources used in research must be cited fully and accurately.
+To ensure the authenticity of student work, FVL reserves the right to use academic screening tools and plagiarism detection services.

-Obtaining, attempting to obtain, or aiding another to obtain credit for work, or any improvement in evaluation of performance, by any dishonest or deceptive means.
+The act of obtaining, attempting to obtain, or assisting another in obtaining credit or an improved evaluation through dishonest or deceptive means.

-Using the ideas or work of another person or persons without giving proper credit to the source.
+Presenting the ideas, words, or work of another as one’s own without proper attribution to the original source.

 Consequences of Cheating or Plagiarism